 ESSENTIAL DUTIES AND RESPONSIBILITIES

-Provides service in community settings outside of the office (e.g., homes, child care settings, hospitals, or other community settings).
+Provides service in the office and/or community settings outside the office (e.g., homes, schools, hospitals, institutions, other community locations) as defined by the program.

 Continues to develop knowledge and understanding about the history, traditions, values, family systems, and artistic expression of groups served as well as uses appropriate methodological approaches, skills, and techniques that reflect an understanding of culture.

 Wheeler Clinic is an EO Employer-M/F/Veteran/Disability.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, protected veteran status, or any other protected class.